 This is a very popular method that I see many cross-stitchers use.
 Usually done in a bright colour floss, stitchers stitch 10 x 10 grid lines to match the size of their project.
 It's important to note that regular cotton DMC thread should not be used for this.
-You'll want to use a silkier (polyester?) smooth thread as these grid stitches are removed as you go, or when you finish the project.
+You'll want to use a silkier, smooth thread as these grid stitches are removed as you go, or when you finish the project.
 I have even seen some cross-stitchers use fishing line for this!

 Marking your Grid

-This is the gridding method that I use, as I am just most comfortable with it.
+This is the gridding method that I use, as I am just most comfortable with.
 I almost always stitch in 14ct Aida, but if you prefer stitching on higher counts like 25 or above, this isn't a great method to use as you would need a really fine marker/pencil or the line drawn will be wider than the space between the stitches.

 Some cross-stitchers grid their fabric using full lines (or stitches).
-However, there others (like me) who only stitch "markers" every 10 stitches along the borders of our projects.
+However, there are others (like me) who only stitch "markers" every 10 stitches along the borders of our projects.
 Here is an example from one of my WIPs (work in progress):

 If you are just starting out with cross-stitching, I would suggest marking out the full lines to help keep count.